pgroves/cliawesome/README.md

    and cliawesome would end up providing all the .html and .css files in any subdirectory of the current directory to myLittleApp when it requested the filename-expanded openList.

+##Builtin Options##

+ - *Verbose (-v)* if set, cliawesome will print out all the parameter values it has gathered from the commandline and config file.
+Can also be -q for "quiet".

+ - *Generate Config (-gt)* creates a config file with option descriptions as comments, and default values if supplied by the developer.

 ##Other Behaviours##

 Finding the config file.
 If there are no mandatory, config-file-only options, then the config-file is not necessary but can still be looked for.
-The developer dictates what the default name for a config-file is (convention is appName.yaml), and where to look for it.
+The developer dictates what the default name for a config-file is (convention is appName.yml), and where to look for it.
 The options for where to look are the user's home directory, or to traverse up the directory tree from the current-working-directory and using the first encountered filename with the default config-file name.
 The developer can